simpsonlab/preqclr/README.md

 ### When using minimap2

 * Overlap detection with large data sets may take many CPU hours.
 To speed up the usage, you can run minimap2 with a subset of reads or imposing a read length cut off.
-Genome size estimates from preqc-lr are robust to varying coverage levels and read lengths with the human pacbio dataset.
+Genome size estimates from preqc-lr are robust to read length cutoffs with the human pacbio dataset.

-[INSERT GENOME SIZE ESTIMATE PLOTS WITH VARYING COVERAGE LEVELS] [INSERT GENOME SIZE ESTIMATE PLOTS WITH VARYING READ LENGTH LEVELS] [minimap2 CPU time vs number of reads plot]
+[INSERT GENOME SIZE ESTIMATE PLOTS WITH VARYING READ LENGTH LEVELS] [minimap2 CPU time vs number of reads plot]